 Figure 2 illustrates the graphical determination of the pH at the point of zero charge (pHpcn) of the activated carbon.

-In this graph, ΔpH represents the difference between the final and initial pH values.
+In this figure, ΔpH represents the difference between the final and initial pH values.
 The point of zero charge (PCN) is determined where ΔpH = 0, which occurs approximately at pH = 6.8.
 This value indicates the pH at which the activated carbon surface is electrically neutral.
 The obtained pH at the point of zero charge (pHpcn) is 6.8.
 The pH at the point of zero charge (pHpcn) = 6.8 for activated carbon made from cashew tree branches indicates that its surface is electrically neutral at this pH.
 When the pH of the biogas is lower than 6.5, which is often the case due to the presence of H₂S, CO₂, and moisture, the surface of the activated carbon becomes positively charged.
 This positive charge promotes the adsorption of HS⁻ and S²⁻ species through electrostatic attraction, making this activated carbon effective for capturing dissolved H₂S.

-Figure 2: Graphical determination of the pH at the point of zero charge (pHpcn) of activated carbon derived from cashew tree branches
+Figure 2: Graphical determination of the pH at the point of zero charge (pHpcn) of activated carbon

 3.2.
 Removal of hydrogen sulfide (H₂S) from biogas using activated carbon derived from cashew tree branches (CAA)